 National Holidays: Carnaval is a six-day festival that begins on the Friday afternoon before Ash Wednesday.
 Brazil sees ramped up crowds roughly one week before Christmas until one week after Carnaval.
 A lively time of year, many Brazilian families go on vacation during this season.
 What’s more, the greatest influx of tourists arrive.

-A Family Adventure That’ll Make the World a Better Place
+An Adventure That’ll Make the World a Better Place

 At Our Whole Village, we specialize in family travel with a purpose.
 What does this mean for you and your family?
 We carefully consider the consequences our journeys have on local communities and the environment.
 We work hard to ensure that your next exhilarating, authentic, immersive journey with us has a positive impact, too.